 This replacement engine will plug straight in to your '67 gearbox, although the clutch plate and throwout mechanism is different between the '67 and the new 1600cc engines (John can tell you which parts need to be swapped for a perfect fit).

 The '67 gearbox will give excellent acceleration with this engine, but not much extra speed, because the final drive ratio is a little short for the 1600cc engine.
-The '67 engine used 0.89 4th and 4.125 final drive, where the later 1600cc engines (from '73 onwards) used 0.93 4th and 3.875 final drive, the difference being that at 60mph the earlier ratios give about 3200rpm and the later ratios give about 3050rpm for slightly "longer legs".
+The '67 with 1500 engine (there were 1300 options in some countries) used 0.89 4th and 4.125 final drive, where the later 1600cc engines (from '73 onwards) used 0.93 4th and 3.875 final drive, the difference being that at 60mph the earlier ratios give about 3200rpm and the later ratios give about 3050rpm for slightly "longer legs".
 No biggy unless you intend to do a lot of fast highway cruising.

 * * * *